johansan/obsidian-featured-image/README.md

 ## Key Features

 - Automatically updates the Frontmatter section in your notes with a featured image property
-- Support for local images, YouTube thumbnails, and Auto Card Link images
+- Support for local images, external images, YouTube thumbnails, and Auto Card Link images
+- Downloads and caches external images locally for offline access
 - Bulk update commands for processing all files or all documents in the current folder
 - Cross-platform support for desktop and mobile
 - Highly customizible (see [Settings](#settings))